zeruniverse/Password-Manager/README.md

 ###Implement history track
 List current sessions/past x days login history.
 History includes login IP, browser type, OS type, time and maybe which password is seen.

+###Fields personalization
+Let users personalize which fields they want/don't want/want to show in mobile/want to show with header xxx

+###Write a better README
+It's now kind of a mess...

 ##Contribution
 Any help to improve this project is greatly appreciated!